What is an “involuntary commitment?”

 A court can order you to be held against your wishes at a psychiatric facility, like New Hampshire Hospital or other designated facility, if you are found to have a mental illness that causes you to be a danger to yourself or others.
 In most cases, the process starts with an Involuntary Emergency Admission or IEA.

-Who makes the decision to commit someone?
+Who makes the decision to hold someone involuntarily?

 DRC will keep you updated on future developments in due process protections.

-Under what circumstances can a commitment be renewed?
+Can a commitment be renewed?

 Yes.
 The probate court can renew a commitment if you are still dangerous to yourself or others.
 You can also be recommitted to force you to remain on a conditional discharge if you still need treatment to keep you safe and not a danger to yourself or others.
 You are entitled to the same safeguards as you were the first time you were committed.

 This is a simple description of the civil commitment process.
 It is not legal advice.
 If you have an involuntary commitment proceeding, the court should appoint a lawyer to represent you.
 Please contact the Disability Rights Center-NH for an intake appointment if you have questions or concerns about being held involuntarily, and an Intake Attorney can provide you with legal advice for your specific circumstances.